 the craziest car designs

 Mass-produced, commercial cars have been around for roughly a century, and during that time, there has been a great deal of homogenization.
-Innovations pass from manufacturer to manufacturer, and technological advances spread throughout the industry until cars have only small differences between them.
+Innovations pass from manufacturer to manufacturer, and technological advancements spread throughout the industry until cars have only small differences between them.
 Car production, therefore, works like evolution, with a selection towards efficiency and safety.
 With innovation comes eccentricity.

 In the past century a number of cars have attempted to innovate in ways that quickly became obsolete.
-The cars that went up an evolutionary dead-end are often examples of mispredictions of the future of driving, or simply an underestimation of what the public would endure in the name of efficiency.
+The cars that went up an evolutionary dead-end are often examples of bad predictions of the future of driving, or simply an underestimation of what the public would endure in the name of efficiency.

 The Stout Scarab